tari-labs/tari-university/src/protocols/intro-to-i2P/MainReport.md

 *Diagram of Inbound and Outbound Tunnels.*

-2. **Networking & Network Database:** The Distributed Database in I2P contains two types of data - the router information and destination information.
+2. **Networking & Network Database:** The Distributed Database in I2P (called netDb) contains two types of data - the router information and destination information.
 When a message is leaving one router, it needs to know some key pieces of data (known as *RouterInfo*) about the the other router.
 This RouterInfo is stored in the Network Database with the router's identity as the Key.
-The Router structure is:
+These keys indexing the routers and hidden services are calculated by a SHA256 hash function of a 32-byte binary search key which is concatenated with a UTC date string.
+As a result, these hash values change every day at UTC 00:00.
+The Router structure is: (ref: https://censorbib.nymity.ch/pdf/Hoang2018a.pdf)
 - The router's identity (an encryption key, a signing key, and a certificate)
 - The contact addresses at which it can be reached
 - When this was created/published